Gene therapy: 2017

 In February Kite Pharma announced results from a clinical trial of CAR-T cells in around a hundred people with advanced non-Hodgkin lymphoma.

 In March, French scientists reported on clinical research of gene therapy to treat sickle cell disease.

 In August, the FDA approved tisagenlecleucel for acute lymphoblastic leukemia.
 Tisagenlecleucel is an adoptive cell transfer therapy for B-cell acute lymphoblastic leukemia; T cells from a person with cancer are removed, genetically engineered to make a specific T-cell receptor (a chimeric T cell receptor, or "CAR-T") that reacts to the cancer, and are administered back to the person.
 The T cells are engineered to target a protein called CD19 that is common on B cells.
 This is the first form of gene therapy to be approved in the United States.
 In October, a similar therapy called axicabtagene ciloleucel was approved for non-Hodgkin lymphoma.

 In October, biophysicist and biohacker Josiah Zayner claimed to have performed the very first in-vivo human genome editing in the form of a self-administered therapy.

 On 13 November, medical scientists working with Sangamo Therapeutics, headquartered in Richmond, California, announced the first ever in-body human gene editing therapy.
 The treatment, designed to permanently insert a healthy version of the flawed gene that causes Hunter syndrome, was given to 44-year-old Brian Madeux and is part of the world's first study to permanently edit DNA inside the human body.
 The success of the gene insertion was later confirmed.
 Clinical trials by Sangamo involving gene editing using zinc finger nuclease (ZFN) are ongoing.

 In December the results of using an adeno-associated virus with blood clotting factor VIII to treat nine haemophilia A patients were published.
 Six of the seven patients on the high dose regime increased the level of the blood clotting VIII to normal levels.
 The low and medium dose regimes had no effect on the patient's blood clotting levels.

-In December, the FDA approved Luxturna, the first in vivo gene therapy, for the treatment of blindness due to Leber's congenital amaurosis.
+In December, the FDA approved voretigene neparvovec, the first in vivo gene therapy, for the treatment of blindness due to Leber's congenital amaurosis.
 The price of this treatment is US$850,000 for both eyes.